A Trustworthiness Score to Evaluate DNN Predictions: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) or classifiers are being heavily adopted in the perception task of autonomous systems.
-Despite the power of CNNs at being able to learn complicated patterns from complex environments and producing highly non linear decision boundaries, yet they are still prone to outputting miss-classifications~\cite{Ghobrial2022}.
-Affected by the black box nature of CNNs in computing classifications, it makes the task of validation of the classifier's outputs during operation infeasible.
-This hinders the deployment of autonomous systems employing CNN classifiers.
-We propose that confidence can be gained to deploy such systems if the system continuously provides certain levels of trustworthiness in their classifications during operation.
-In cases where the system can not demonstrate its trustworthiness by backing up its decisions then it would request for help or perform risk mitigation plans.

-In this paper we introduce the \textit{trustworthiness in classification score (TCS)}, a metric that attempts to provide a scalar quantification of trustworthiness in classifier's predictions.
+Deep neural networks (DNN) for object detection are being heavily adopted in the perception task of autonomous systems.
+Despite the power of DNN at being able to learn complicated patterns from complex environments and producing highly non linear decision boundaries, yet they are still prone to outputting miss-classifications~\cite{Ghobrial2022}.
+Affected by the black box nature of DNN in computing predictions, it makes validation of outputted predictions during operation challenging.
+This may hinder the deployment of autonomous systems employing such DNN.
+We propose that confidence can be gained to deploy such systems if the system continuously provides certain levels of trustworthiness in their predictions during operation.
+In this paper we introduce the \textit{trustworthiness score (TS)}, a metric that attempts to provide a scalar quantification of trustworthiness in DNN predictions.
 This is achieved by monitoring and checking for overlaps of \textit{features specifications} with predictions.
 The term features specifications is used here to refer to unique distinctive properties that make up a classification class.
-The TCS metric provides an online monitoring tool for evaluation of CNNs during operation and detection of miss-classifications.
-This may serve as an assistant to the ground truth monitor (human) in monitoring, or substitute the ground truth where it is infeasible to have a human ground truth monitor.

-In the rest of this paper we discuss related works in section~\ref{sec:related_work}.
-In section~\ref{sec:method} we introduce our method.
-Section~\ref{sec:experiment}, show cases our approach and discusses results using classification of persons as a case study.
-We conclude in section~\ref{sec:conclusions}.
+The TS metric can serve as an online monitoring tool to improve the evaluation of DNN trustworthy predictions during operation, whilst also providing a transparent justification for accrediting trustworthiness to predictions.
+We also explore if using the underlying idea of the trustworthiness score in a prediction can be used to calculate a suspiciousness score (SS) in the overall input frame, which may help in the detection of suspicious frames where false negatives exist.
+In the rest of this paper: we discuss related works in section~\ref{sec:related_work}, section~\ref{sec:method} introduces our method, sections~\ref{sec:experiment} and ~\ref{sec:results} show cases our approach and discusses results, finally we conclude in section~\ref{sec:conclusions}.